Stopping a DMRG Run "Gracefully"

 (meaning, it finishes whichever sweep it is on then exits normally)

-by simply putting a file named STOP_DMRG
+by simply putting a file named STOP_DMRG in the directory where

 the DMRG process is running.
 A nice unix command to use for